consensus-shipyard/ipc/spec/subnets-lifecycle.md

 ### Deployment

 For ipc powered subnet, it’s deployed through `SubnetRegistry`.
 This contract should be deployed together with the gateway.
 One can simply call [newSubnetActor](https://github.com/consensus-shipyard/ipc/blob/7af25c4c860f5ab828e8177927a0f8b6b7a7cc74/contracts/src/subnetregistry/RegisterSubnetFacet.sol#L22) method to deploy a new subnet under the gateway contract.
 But do note that this method requires permission.
 The creator of this registry could limit the access on who can deploy new subnets or there are no restrictions at all, see [line](https://github.com/consensus-shipyard/ipc/blob/7af25c4c860f5ab828e8177927a0f8b6b7a7cc74/contracts/src/subnetregistry/RegisterSubnetFacet.sol#L95).

+The states of a deployed subnet consists of:
+- Prebootstrap: The minimal validator requirements are yet to be met
+- Bootstrapped: The validator requirements are met
+- Killed: All validators have left the subnet and no more circulation, `kill` method is called

 ### Genesis